-Gridsnap is an essential part of constructing interiors from scratch.
-We want to see if you can use gridsnap well, and if you can make hard-to-gridsnap pieces work properly using it.
-To setup Gridsnap in the CS, use the menu options “File”, “Preferences”.
-In here you can set the Grid Snap size, enable grid snapping, set the Angle Snap size.
-You can also turn Gridsnap on/off by pressing the 6th tool bar button, the one with 4 horizontal and 4 vertical lines.
-Typical values for grid-snapping are 64, 128, or 256.
+Grid snap is an essential part of constructing interiors from scratch.
+We want to see if you can use grid snap well, and if you can make hard-to-grid-snap pieces work properly using it.
+To set up grid snap in the CS, select the menu option “File->Preferences”.
+In here you can set the Grid Snap size, Angle Snap size, and enable grid and angle snapping.
+You can also turn grid snap on/off by pressing the 6th toolbar button, the one with 4 horizontal and 4 vertical lines.
+Typical grid snap values are 64, 128, and 256.

 Checking To See If An Item Is Floating Or Bleeding:

 TR is pretty strict about items bleeding into one another or floating.
 We like our interiors to be as realistic as possible (this is not Oblivion).
 Most items should rest perfectly flat against each other (some exceptions are sacks and clothing).
-In order to check to see if items are sitting flat on each other, left mouse click the item sitting on top of the other item.
+In order to check to see if items are sitting flat on each other, left click the item sitting on top of the other item.
 You will see the selection box, composed of red, green, and blue lines.
-Where the two items meet, you should see 4 lines that make up a rectangle, usually these are the red and green lines.
+Where the two items meet, you should see 4 lines that make up a rectangle, usually the red and green lines.
 These 4 lines should appear as dotted or dashed or sometimes they will flicker on and off as you rotate the view.
 This usually indicates that the item is sitting perfectly flat on the other item.
-If the lines are solid then the select item is most likely floating.
-If the lines are missing, then the select item is most likely bleeding.
-If some of the lines are missing an others solid, then the select item needs to be rotated more.
+If the lines are solid then the selected item is most likely floating.
+If the lines are missing, then the selected item is most likely bleeding.
+If some of the lines are missing and others solid, then the selected item needs to be rotated more.

-Sacks are made of a burlap-like material (probably Wickwheat), which is easily deformed.
-So bleed sacks into the objects that they rest on, to make them look more natural.
-This is also true for pillows.
-Cushions on the other-hand should not bleed into anything, nor anything into them (except sacks and pillows).
+Sacks are made of an easily deformed, burlap-like material (probably wickwheat).
+So bleed sacks into the objects that they rest on to make them look more natural.
+The same idea applies for pillows.
+Cushions, on the other hand, should not bleed into anything, nor anything into them (except sacks and pillows).

 Clothing is very similar to sacks and pillows, as mentioned above.
 So you are allowed to bleed clothing into the object it sits upon.
-However, most clothing is not fully textured; usually the bottom can be seen through.
-You must make sure that this empty space is not visible from any angle.
+However, most clothing is not textured on the bottom.
+You must make sure that part is not visible from any angle.

-Rugs are allowed to bleed into the floor (especially the really thick ones).
+Rugs are allowed to bleed into the floor (especially the really thick ones), and the ones with tassles on two sides should be bled to make the tassles just barely float.
 However, items placed on a rug are not allowed to bleed into the rug.
-And items that are partially on a rug, must still have all legs resting on both the rug and the floor.
+And items that are partially on a rug must still have all legs resting on both the rug and the floor.
 It is highly advisable, for showcases, to have pieces of furniture either totally on or totally off a rug.